TheLastScrub/delta-green-foundry-vtt-system/documentation/home.md

 This allows adding any number of skills as needed, without having dead space for unused skills.

-## Why Does the Lethality Roll Show Damage?
+## Why Does the 'Lethality' Roll Show Damage Even on a Success?
 For Lethality, the D100 test against the target lethality threshold is evaluated like a normal skill test.
-But regardless of the outcome, the damage associated with a non-lethal roll (2D10) is also displayed in paretheses as lethality does not affect many creatures.
+But regardless of the outcome, the damage associated with a non-lethal roll (2D10) is also displayed in paretheses as lethality does not affect some creatures.

 Note - the Lethality roll does not currently take into account the changes that rolling a critical on the associated attack roll involves.
 For example, on a critical _Firearms_ check with a weapon with a lethality of 10%, the threshold doubles to 20%, and if that check fails the resulting damage doubles as well.